Metropolitan Life North Building: Interior

 There are four basements: the kitchen on the first basement level (just below ground), the employee dining areas on the second and third basement levels, and the mechanical spaces on the fourth basement level.
 The dining areas could accommodate 8,000 diners per day.
 Seven-foot-high (7 ft) murals are mounted on the walls of the basements' dining rooms and elevator lobbies.
 These murals were painted by Edward Trumbull, D. Putnam Brinley, Nicholas L. Pavloff, N. C. Wyeth, and Griffith Bailey Coale, depicting scenes from American folk stories, North American wildlife, and New York state history.
 They were intended to "bring to the employees a feeling of cessation from their work through the contemplation of artistic and amusing masterpieces."
 The original plans were to include an entrance to the 23rd Street subway station, but the entrance was ultimately built one block south, on 23rd Street, with an entrance through the Metropolitan Life Insurance Company Tower.

 Tenants

-SL Green Realty Corp has owned 11 Madison Avenue since 2015.
+SL Green Realty has owned 11 Madison Avenue since 2015.
 The primary tenant is Credit Suisse.
-Additionally, Yelp, Inc. and several Sony companies such as Sony Corporation of America, Sony Music Entertainment, and Sony Music Publishing occupy the building.

-The restaurant Eleven Madison Park is at street level on the Madison Avenue side of the building.
+In recent developments, UBS has initiated plans to relocate its investment banking staff from 1285 Sixth Avenue to 11 Madison Avenue, the former headquarters of Credit Suisse.
+The move is part of the ongoing integration process following UBS’s acquisition of Credit Suisse, aimed at consolidating operations and optimizing office space.
+The relocation underscores UBS’s commitment to streamlining its corporate structure and fostering collaboration by housing its workforce under fewer roofs in strategically located buildings.
+Additionally, Yelp, Inc. and several Sony companies such as Sony Corporation of America, Sony Music Entertainment, and Sony Music Publishing occupy the building.The restaurant Eleven Madison Park is at street level on the Madison Avenue side of the building.
 The restaurant, which opened in 1998, offers a vegan multi-course tasting menu.

 The building previously served as Met Life's records warehouse.